 Tips for a Scenario Question

 “How would you architect an upload workflow for a SaaS application?”

 I like to solve these from a high level and fill in details afterward.
-In the case of scenario questions, it’s especially important to explain your approach and think aloud.
+In the case of scenario questions, explain your approach and think aloud.
 A complete, thoughtful design matters more than the code for this kind of question.

 For example, for the above question you might want to consider:

 - How will the user interact with the server?